Ruby (programming language): Early releases

 The first public release of Ruby 0.95 was announced on Japanese domestic newsgroups on 21 December 1995.
 Subsequently, three more versions of Ruby were released in two days.
 The release coincided with the launch of the Japanese-language ruby-list mailing list, which was the first mailing list for the new language.

 Already present at this stage of development were many of the features familiar in later releases of Ruby, including object-oriented design, classes with inheritance, mixins, iterators, closures, exception handling and garbage collection.

 After the release of Ruby 0.95 in 1995, several stable versions of Ruby were released in these years.

 In 1997, the first article about Ruby was published on the Web.
 In the same year, Matsumoto was hired by netlab.jp to work on Ruby as a full-time developer.

 In 1998, the Ruby Application Archive was launched by Matsumoto, along with a simple English-language homepage for Ruby.

 In 1999, the first English language mailing list ruby-talk began, which signaled a growing interest in the language outside Japan.
 In this same year, Matsumoto and Keiju Ishitsuka wrote the first book on Ruby, The Object-oriented Scripting Language Ruby (オブジェクト指向スクリプト言語 Ruby), which was published in Japan in October 1999.
 It would be followed in the early 2000s by around 20 books on Ruby published in Japanese.

 By 2000, Ruby was more popular than Python in Japan.
 In September 2000, the first English language book Programming Ruby was printed, which was later freely released to the public, further widening the adoption of Ruby amongst English speakers.
 In early 2002, the English-language ruby-talk mailing list was receiving more messages than the Japanese-language ruby-list, demonstrating Ruby's increasing popularity in the non-Japanese speaking world.

 Ruby 1.8 and 1.9

-Ruby 1.8 was initially released August 2003, was stable for a long time, and was retired June 2013.
+Ruby 1.8 was initially released in August 2003, was stable for a long time, and was retired in June 2013.
 Although deprecated, there is still code based on it.
 Ruby 1.8 is only partially compatible with Ruby 1.9.

 Ruby 1.8 has been the subject of several industry standards.
 The language specifications for Ruby were developed by the Open Standards Promotion Center of the Information-Technology Promotion Agency (a Japanese government agency) for submission to the Japanese Industrial Standards Committee (JISC) and then to the International Organization for Standardization (ISO).
 It was accepted as a Japanese Industrial Standard (JIS X 3017) in 2011 and an international standard (ISO/IEC 30170) in 2012.